twallema/pyIEEM/data/README.md

 ### epi

+#### shape

++ `SWE.json`: geojson file containing shapes of Swedish counties.
+Retrieved from: https://geodata.lib.utexas.edu/catalog/stanford-gp821bc1566

++ `conversion_SWE.py`: Script to clean the raw geojson shape file for Sweden.

 #### demographic

 + `export.csv`: Demography of Belgium in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per province denoted by its NIS code.
 Retrieved from: https://bestat.statbel.fgov.be/bestat/ > Population by place of residence, nationality (Belgian/non-Belgian), marital status, age and gender

 + `BE0101N1_20230704-171432.csv`: Demography of Sweden in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per county.
-Retrieved from: https://www.statistikdatabasen.scb.se
+Retrieved from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__BE__BE0101__BE0101C/

++ `BE0101U1_20230706-191203.csv`: Population, land area and population density per Swedish county in 2019.
+Retrieved from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__BE__BE0101__BE0101C/

 #### labor_market_composition